Becky Johnson: The Sufferettes

 The Sufferettes is a multi-disciplinary comedy collaboration between Becky Johnson and Kayla Lorette.
 Mostly known for their improvised comedy, they formed loosely in 2008 and began touring internationally in 2011.
 The duo has toured to Edmonton, London, Berlin, Ljubljana, Vienna, Graz, Karlsruhe, Sarnen, Bochum and more.

 Their two short videos, Kids and Crowns (2012) and Ben (2013) have both been official selections at comedy and underground film festivals like the Laugh Sabbath Film Festival at NXNE and the Sled Island Film Festival.

 The Sufferettes were nominated for their first Canadian Comedy Award in 2014 as Best Improv Troupe.

 Other improvised theatre

-Johnson has served as co-producer for Toronto's Catch23 Improv on-and-off since 2002.
+Johnson has served as co-producer for Catch23 Improv on-and-off since 2002.
 She has also served twice as artistic director for the sporadic Catch23 Tournament of Wonders, an invitational improv tournament and festival held in Toronto.

 As an individual performer, Johnson has been nominated three times as Best Female Improviser at the Canadian Comedy Awards in 2003, 2004 and 2014.